ngls sample.txt

 -n, -a natural(-n) or alphabetical (-a) sort of file names

-natural sort is alphabetical, with embedded version
+natural sort displays embedded version numbers numerically

--l display remote location
+-l display remote locations

 -dNNN, --depth=NNN descend directories to a depth of NNN